History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

-The millions the club had earned on player transfers in the early 1990s had now been used up.
-President Wanski would continue to make financial contributions to the club every year.
-However, the club's youth work remained successful.
-FC Berlin would have to put together a primarily young team every season with the help of its youth department, but the new team would hardly have had time to get together before the young players were recruited by larger clubs.
 The team was joined by young offensive midfielder Timo Lesch from the youth department for the 1996–97 season.
-Young forward Sven Ohly also return from 1.
+Lesch had made his first appearance with the first team at the end of the last season.
+Young midfielder Sven Ohly also returned from 1.
 FSV Schwerin.
 Experienced players such as Heiko Brestrich, Mario Maek, and Jens Reckmann would form the team's backbone during the season.
+Another central player was Mario Kallnik.
 FC Berlin played 1.
 FC Dynamo Dresden on the opening matchday of the 1996–97 Regionalliga Nordost, 3 August 1996.
 The team won the match 2–0 in front of 2,300 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 Both goals were scored by Timo Lesch.
-However, FC Berlin suffered a major 0–6 defeat at home to its other rival Union Berlin on the ninth matchday, 28 September 1996.
-It was the biggest loss to Union Berlin so far.
-Former FC Berlin player Thorsten Boer scored two goals for Union Berlin.
+However, then followed a sharp decline.
+The team found itself on 14th place in the league after a 0–3 loss to Reinickendorfer Füchse on the fifth matchday, 31 August 1996.
+The team would then go undefeated in three games.
+FC Berlin was then set to play the derby against Union Berlin at the Stadion im Sportforum on the ninth matchday, 28 September 1996.
+The team suffered a major 0–6 defeat in front of 1,783 spectators.
+It was the biggest loss to Union Berlin so far in club history.
+Former FC Berlin player Thorsten Boer scored two goals for Union Berlin in the match.